 Challenges: Share the biggest challenges you faced, and how you tackled them.

 Additionally, allow time for any questions your audience may have.

-Submit the link to your project's GitHub repository to the Independent Capstone Project code review on Epicenter before the end of the day Thursday.
+Submit the link to your project's GitHub repository to the Independent Capstone Project code review on Epicenter before the end of the final class session.

 Visit Independent Projects and Code Reviews for details on how to submit your code, how feedback works and course completion requirements.